 by Mara Soloway, I Start Wondering Columnist

 Lifelong learning isn’t just a catchphrase for Amy Ahlbrand Robinson, M.Ed., it is her intrinsic way of being.
-Now 62, Amy is a seeker of knowledge and new experiences, finding kindred spirits along the way that share her enthusiasm for insight and understanding.
+Now in her 60s, Amy is a seeker of knowledge and new experiences, finding kindred spirits along the way that share her enthusiasm for insight and understanding.

 After earning her Bachelor of Arts degree in interior design, she began traveling, living abroad, and raising two sons.
 “I lived overseas in my 20s and took classes in almost every place I lived – Singapore, Australia, New Zealand, Brazil, and Finland,” she said.
 “I’ve continued that my whole life because it’s a way to grow and meet like-minded people.
 Classes work better for me than trying to learn it on my own.”